menu

 Demographics

-The education level of Brush citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.61% of adults 25 and older in Brush have a college degree.
+The percentage of adults in Brush who are college-educated is close to the national average for all communities of 21.84%: 17.61% of the adults in Brush have a bachelor's degree or advanced degree.

 Brush is an extremely ethnically-diverse city.
 The people who call Brush home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brush residents report their race to be White, followed by Black or African-American.
 Brush also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 33.45% of the city’s residents.
 Important ancestries of people in Brush include German, Irish, English, Scottish, and Swedish.